 - One-page C.V. contact information (home address, phone number, email address, website), education, significant exhibitions/events/projects & bibliography.

-- Work samples – must have been completed within the last two years and representative of the kind of work being explored according to the applicant’s discipline.
+- Work samples – preferred work completed within the last two years and representative of the kind of work being explored according to the applicant’s discipline.
 Up to 10 samples allowed.

 - $45 application fee